ericlind/data-mgmt-4-biologists/syllabus.md

 read prior to class.
 Classes will involve brief refreshers on new concepts followed by working on exercises in class that cover that concept.
-While students are working on exercises the instructor will actively engage with students to help them understand material they find confusing, explain misunderstandings and help identify mistakes that are preventing students from completing the exercises, and discuss novel applications and alternative approaches to the data analysis challenges students
+While students are working on exercises the instructors will actively engage with students to help them understand material they find confusing, explain misunderstandings and help identify mistakes that are preventing students from completing the exercises, and discuss novel applications and alternative approaches to the data analysis challenges students